fferegrino/HyperHighlight/readme.md

 You can customize HyperHighlight in your VS Code settings:

-- `hyperhighlight.highlightColor`: Set the color for highlighted code (default: "#FFFF00")
+- `hyperHighlight.fontSize`: Set the font size relative to the current font size (default: 1)
-- `hyperhighlight.dimOpacity`: Set the opacity level for dimmed code (default: 0.3)
+- `hyperhighlight.dimOpacity`: Set the opacity level for dimmed code (default: 0.4)

-## Keyboard Shortcuts

-For faster workflow, you can set up custom keyboard shortcuts:

-1. Open the Keyboard Shortcuts editor (File > Preferences > Keyboard Shortcuts)
-2. Search for "HyperHighlight"
-3. Assign your preferred key bindings to the HyperHighlight commands

 ## Feedback and Contributions